 Another problem?
 People who buy them may not use them carefully.
 It takes time for UV light to kill.
 A quick scan of a surface with a UV sanitizing light wand won’t do much damage to the germs.

-Here are reviews of three different UV technologies.
+Here are reviews of two different UV technologies.